What is Tor?

 - Costs money (although typically under $10 a month, or less if you buy in bulk)

-The great advantage of Tor is that you do not need to trust anyone - your internet use is completely anonymised.
+The great advantage of Tor is that you do not need to trust anyone - your internet use is completely anonymized.
 However it is very slow, and largely as a consequence of this, it is not suitable for many of the most popular activities people want to use VPN for, such as filesharing and streaming geo-restricted media content.
 If you are looking to stay anonymous whilst torrenting, take a look at our best VPN for torrent sites guide for more information.

 As long as a trustworthy no logs VPN provider is used, then VPN is a very secure, consumer oriented privacy solution that provides much greater performance and flexibility than Tor can offer.

 Just remember that there is no such thing as a 100% guarantee of anonymity, whichever route you take.
-There are always, at least potentially, loopholes in any security arrangement, and individuals often give their true identifies away through patterns of behavior, unguarded comments made while on-line, or any other number of simple and not-so-simple mistakes.
+There are always, at least potentially, loopholes in any security arrangement, and individuals often give their true identities away through patterns of behavior, unguarded comments made while on-line, or any other number of simple and not-so-simple mistakes.

 Using VPN with Tor